artemave/REST-assured/README.markdown

 If using mysql, rest-assured expects database 'rest\_assured' to be accessible by user 'root' with no password.
 Those are defaults and can be changed with cli options.

+It is also recommended to have thin installed.
+This improves startup (over default webrick) and also it works in-memory sqlite (which webrick does not):

+    bash$ gem install thin

-Then gem install and run:
+Then install gem and run:

     bash$ gem install rest-assured
     bash$ rest-assured -a mysql &